-Concatenated signals are completely unrelated; concatenation is merely a shorthand notation for two or more signals that appear together and is the same as running the signals side by side.
-A concatenated signal is separated back into its individual signals with a "merge" or "tap" body (see section 4.11).
+Concatenated signals are completely unrelated; concatenation is merely a shorthand notation for two or more signal that appear together and is the same as running the signal side by side.
+A concatenated signal is separated back int its individual signals with a "demerge" or "tap" body (se section 3).

-4.9 CONSTANT SIGNALS
+2.6 CONSTANT SIGNALS

 A constant is a special type of signal name.
-The SCALD III language allows constant signals to be specified in binary, octal, hexadecimal, and other number systems.
-The syntax for a constant signal name is the same as for other signal names, except bit subscripts are not allowed.
-These fields are allowed:
+The SCALl language allows constant signals to be specified in binary octal, hexadecimal, and other number systems.
+The synta for a constant signal name is the same as for other sign names, except that bit subscripts are not allowed.
+Thes fields are allowed: